 These character themes highlight the scope of both games' soundtracks.
 Tails "Miles" Prower—Sonic's insecure, scientifically-minded sidekick—gets "Believe In Myself", a self-affirming Bangles sendup made "modern" by Senoue's chugging guitar.
 Heroine and Sonic mega fan Amy Rose gets the faux-funk of "My Sweet Passion," which features the soundtrack's most inscrutable set of lyrics.
 (Granted, "I know that your lucky color is that cool shade of blue / Won't mind painting myself blue for you" wouldn't seem out of place on Blonde on Blonde.)
 One of Sonic Adventure 2's most memorable non-rock moments is Knuckles the Echidna's "Unknown From M.E.," a hilariously literal hip-hop track that is equally adored and derided by fans.
 (The version which appeared in the first Sonic Adventure boasts the iconic line "You can call me Knuckles / Unlike Sonic, I don't chuckle.")
 It should be noted that, despite contributing some of the game's most noteworthy performances in "Unknown From M.E." and Knuckles' level music, rapper Hunnid-P claims to have received no royalties and "little acknowledgment from Sega" for his work.

-The games' commitment to exploiting musical trends of the era was made even more apparent in Sonic Adventure 2 with the "dark" character themes: Dr. Eggman's "E.G.G.M.A.N." sounds like a Dio impersonator broke into Trent Reznor's recording studio, and Shadow's theme, "Throw It All Away," is a Rob Zombie-like track nearly lifts the cadence to Papa Roach's "Last Resort" for its chorus.
+The games' commitment to exploiting musical trends of the era was made even more apparent in Sonic Adventure 2 with the "dark" character themes: Dr. Eggman's "E.G.G.M.A.N." is probably what would happen if a Dio impersonator broke into Trent Reznor's recording studio, and Shadow's theme "Throw It All Away" sounds like a very polite Rob Zombie.
 An exception is Rouge The Bat's lounge-inflected "Fly in the Freedom," which couldn't be less Family Values Tour if it tried.
 It's one of the best songs on the soundtrack, which is not a coincidence.

 Sega has a long history of making—or attempting to make—games that feel "current."
 This is both the company's defining trait and ultimate undoing; it gave them a competitive edge in the '90s when a game starring Michael Jackson didn't seem totally insane and terms like "Blast Processing" and "Xtreme" carried a semblance of cachet, but it's also resulted in some horrible miscalculations.